VoxleOne/Eletria/NOTE.md

 * It promotes open sharing of ideas as an alternative to proprietary or patent-restricted models.

 We are actively developing a revised implementation that incorporates laser-based components alongside electron beams.
 This new direction appears more promising and will be published soon.

----

-Would you like to tag this section with something like `status: deprecated` or `research in progress` as well?